wp-net/WordPressPCL/README.md

 Also, make sure to write some tests covering your new or modified code.

 In order to run the tests on local machine please refer to the **install.md** file in the dev directory of the repository.
-Docker along with docker-compose cli will be required to run the tests.
+Docker and Docker Compose will be required to run the tests.